navbharti/programming/python/sessions/session01.md

 # Interactive Mode vs Scripting Mode in Python
 Assume you have Python installed on the Windows OS.
 You can start Python in a command window by typing python at the command prompt.
 This way of launching python is called **Interactive Mode**.
 Other way to open python is called scripting mode by launching IDLE. **IDLE (Interactive DeveLopment Environment)** is an integrated development environment (IDE) for Python.
 You can create, open, save, edit, and run Python programs in IDLE.
 Both the command-line Python interpreter and IDLE are available after Python is installed on your machine.

+An `expression` is a combination of numbers, operators, and parentheses that Python can compute, or evaluate, to return a value.